FirstlyBoldly/Anint/README.md

 # Anint
-Ankha's Internationalization and Localization for Python Projects
+Ankha's Internationalization and Localization for Python